 Under the Kavanaugh Standard, men in their 50s and older can now be held responsible for their actions or beliefs during their teen years – the starting point of the Sexual Revolution when norms were changing like crazy.

 This signals a seismic shift in societal norms.
 Men and boys don’t even have to commit a crime, they only need to have been present during a party at which a crime was committed.
-But, for now, we should ignore the crime of underage drinking by both sexes which impedes judgment and fogs memory.
+But, for now, we should ignore the crime of underage drinking by both sexes which impedes judgement and fogs memory.

-Who is teaching the boys?
+Who is teaching they boys?

-Today, we proclaim that even though norms have changed, men – or boys – should have known better when they were young.
+Today, we proclaim that even though norms have changed, the men – or boys – should have known better when they were young.
 Good manners are always a commendable trait.
 But, it is even more important today.

 Why?
 Because most boys today are growing up without fathers.
 They are being raised by adults who are enjoying the benefits of the Sexual Revolution in that they can have relationships without commitment.
 But it also means exposing boys to men who have no commitment at all to an unmarried woman.

 Men and women can bring their “partners” into their homes while children watch as mom and dad share their bedrooms with other adults who can easily be replaced when the relationships become difficult.
 It sends a very bad signal to young boys and teenagers.
-It also sends a horrible message to girls.
+It is also sending a horrible message to girls.

 Pornography is far more prevalent and degrading in 2018 than it was in 1972 when I saw my first Playboy magazine.
 Back then, NOBODY ever told me that pornography was wrong.
 Not my mother who caught me with a magazine.
 Not my father who had his own stash.
 Not my uncles, one of which bought me a Playboy calendar for Christmas when I was 16.
-Not the leaders of my Scout troop who borrowed magazines from the teens during camping events.
+Not the leaders of my Scout troop who borrowed magazines from the kids during camping events.

 Who is training boys to become solid, honorable men?
-Better yet, who is telling boys and girls of all ages that lust is wrong and that sexuality should be confined to a committed marital relationship that isn’t easy to wiggle out?
+Better yet, who is telling boys and girls of all ages that lust is wrong and that sexuality should be confined to a committed marital relationship that isn’t easy to wiggle a way out?

 For those boys raised by fathers, nearly 70 percent of dads have a problem with porn.
 For those kids raised in a church environment, 33 percent of pastors have viewed porn in the past 30 days.
 Statistics now show that one out of four women view porn regularly.

 The answer is crystal clear.
-We all share some responsibility for what happened.

 Are we now – finally – ready to admit the Sexual Revolution was an all-out failure?
 Is it time for us to embrace Godly standards for relationships between men and women?

 Human relationships are messy.
 They always have been and they always will be.
 Why?
 Because men and women are prone to sin and selfishness.
-We more easily gravitate toward sin than we do to seek righteousness.
+We more easily gravitate toward sin than we seek righteousness.
 Liberating men and women from sexual morals does nothing but further exacerbate the problem.